 The following are some questions to ask when working with geographic measurements:

-- Are measurements being made for travel on a predefined line network (representing roads or trails, for example)?
-Routing allows you to model this kind of travel and make measurements in distance as well as time or other costs.
+Are measurements being made for travel on a predefined line network (representing roads or trails, for example).
+See Route and directions to see how to model this kind of travel and make measurements in distance and time or other costs.

 Planar measurements are made with straight lines in two dimensions.
-If you're using a geographic coordinate system, planar measurements must cut through the curved surface of the earth rather than following it (like pressing a ruler into a globe).
-This causes the measurement to be shorter than the true distance, and the error becomes greater as the length of the line increases.
+If you're using a geographic coordinate system, planar measurements must cut through the curved surface of the earth rather than following it (similar to pressing a ruler into a globe).
+This causes the distance measurement to be shorter than the true distance, and the error becomes greater as the length of the line increases.